- Latin America

 How about having the ability to access the heart of Europe via an overnight train or a short flight?

 Would you like to live in Europe and be able to obtain work permits and work visas, and perhaps line up a job in advance?

 If you answered yes to any of these questions and want to teach English in Europe, go east my friend!

 When most people think of Europe, romantic images of the canals of Venice or the Eiffel Tower in Paris come to mind.
 It’s true that Western Europe has long been a destination for Teaching English as a Foreign Language (TEFL), and countries like Spain and Italy have a large demand for teachers.
 However, as the world changes and global communication spreads, so does the job market for English teachers.

 As the European Union expands, and post-Soviet countries gain economic stability, so does the demand for English teachers in these countries.
-Central and Eastern Europe extends from the Czech Republic to Russia, and from Poland to Turkey, and encompasses a wide range of cultures, landscapes and teaching opportunities in the some of the most beautiful and history countries on the continent.
+Central and Eastern Europe extends from the Czech Republic to Romania, and from Poland to Turkey, and encompasses a wide range of cultures, landscapes and teaching opportunities in the some of the most beautiful and history countries on the continent.
 If you are looking for the experience of living in Europe, here are several specific reasons why you will serve yourself well by considering teaching English in Central or Eastern Europe.

 Americans are More Likely to Get Work Visas for Teaching English in Eastern Europe

 It is easier and more common for American English teachers to receive work visas or work permits in Central and Eastern Europe nations than in Western Europe, where work visas are difficult to come by for non-EU citizens, and most Americans are teaching English "under the table" on a tourist, rather than a work visa.
 While this is common and routine, it is technically illegal.